noboru3a3b/CPP_FlightSim/README.md

 The porting went smoothly, and including debugging, it was finished in about 10 hours.
 Amazing, isn't it?

+The paper airplane's movement was too sluggish—like it was stuck in honey—so I tweaked the parameters a bit.
+I think it flies a little more snappily now.
+Thanks for suggesting the adjustments, qwen3.5:9b.

 # Library Installation:

 ## On Linux: